September 16, 2025 12:41 pm

 Temple of Hathor:

 The little Temple of Hathor, constructed by Philometor and Euergetes II in honor of Hathor-Aphrodite, is located 50 meters east of the Temple of Isis.
 Augustus added the vestibule and the temple’s sanctuary (which was later demolished).
+The main temple room, which is the finest surviving portion of the construction, has two plant columns in front of it.
+Screens attach these columns to the walls.

-The main temple room, which has two plant columns in front of it that are attached to the walls by screens, is the finest surviving portion of the construction.
-Don’t Miss: The Vestibule’s columns are adorned with delightful reliefs of flute and harp players, Bes with a tambourine, Bes dancing and playing a harp, monkeys playing the lyre, and priests carrying an antelope.
+Don’t Miss: Delightful reliefs adorn the Vestibule’s columns.
+They show flute and harp players, Bes with a tambourine, Bes dancing and playing a harp, monkeys playing the lyre, and priests carrying an antelope.

 Philae temple complex – Kiosk of Trajan: